awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 + Containerized Lambda functions run in **Greengrass container** mode\.
 The Lambda function runs in an isolated runtime environment \(or namespace\) inside the AWS IoT Greengrass container\.
 + Non\-containerized Lambda functions run in **No container** mode\.
 The Lambda functions runs as a regular Linux process without any isolation\.
 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.
 We recommend that you run Lambda functions in a Greengrass container unless your use case requires them to run without containerization\.
 When your Lambda functions run in a Greengrass container, you can use attached local and device resources and gain the benefits of isolation and increased security\.
-Before you change the containerization, see [Considerations When Choosing Lambda Function Containerization](#lambda-containerization-considerations)\.
+Before you change the containerization, see [Considerations when choosing Lambda function containerization](#lambda-containerization-considerations)\.
 To run without enabling your device kernel namespace and cgroup, all your Lambda functions must run without containerization\.
 You can accomplish this easily by setting the default containerization for the group\.
-For information, see [Setting Default Containerization for Lambda Functions in a Group](#lambda-containerization-groupsettings)\.
+For information, see [Setting default containerization for Lambda functions in a group](#lambda-containerization-groupsettings)\.

 **Memory limit**
 The memory allocation for the function\.
 The default is 16 MB\.
-This setting is not available when you run a Lambda function without containerization\.
-Lambda functions run without containerization have no memory limit\.
-The memory limit setting is discarded when you change the Lambda function to run without containerization\.
+The memory limit setting becomes unavailable when you change the Lambda function to run without containerization\.
+Lambda functions that run without containerization have no memory limit\.
+The memory limit setting is discarded when you change the Lambda function or group default containerization setting to run without containerization\.

 **Timeout**
 The amount of time before the function or request is terminated\.
 The default is 3 seconds\.

 **Lifecycle**
 A Lambda function lifecycle can be *on\-demand* or *long\-lived*\.
 The default is on\-demand\.
 An on\-demand Lambda function starts in a new or reused container when invoked\.
 Requests to the function might be processed by any available container\.
 A long\-lived—or *pinned*—Lambda function starts automatically after AWS IoT Greengrass starts and keeps running in its own container \(or sandbox\)\.
 All requests to the function are processed by the same container\.
-For more information, see [Lifecycle Configuration for Greengrass Lambda Functions](lambda-functions.md#lambda-lifecycle)\.
+For more information, see [Lifecycle configuration for Greengrass Lambda functions](lambda-functions.md#lambda-lifecycle)\.

 **Read access to /sys directory**
 Whether the function can access the host's /sys folder\.
 Use this when the function must read device information from /sys\.
 The default is false\.